Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 budget,and want to put forth the additional expense.

-- If you don’t know any writer’s groups or critique partners (Even online) that can read your work.
+- If you don’t have a steady writer’s group or critique partners who read your work regularly.

 - If you’ve been published for a while and you want to skip going to group activities.

 Using a professional isn’t a bad idea, but you need to make sure they’re a good one.
-Anyone can say they know how to proofread manuscripts, but don’t understand the children’s market.
+Anyone can say they know how to proofread manuscripts, but that doesn’t mean they understand the children’s market.

 2. Research a List of Potential Agents or Editors to Send to.

-When I decided to submit this last time, I created a list of the top 50 agents that I was interested in working with.
-Some of these were from large houses and some were junior agents that were looking to grow their list.
-But all specialized in solely selling children’s books.
+Before I start submitting, I create a list of the top 50 agents I’m interested in working with.
+Some from large houses and even some junior agents who are looking to grow their list.
+All who specialize solely in selling children’s books.

-The number that you submit to doesn’t matter, so long as you’re doing your research.
+The number that you choose to submit to doesn’t matter, so long as you’re doing your research.

 Places to do research before you submit your manuscript: